OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:8

-If he said, ‘The speckled shall be your wages,’ then all the flock bore speckled; and if he said, ‘The striped shall be your wages,’ then all the flock bore striped.
+Whenever he said, ‘Take the speckled as your wages,’ then all the flock were born speckled; and whenever he said, ‘Take the striped as your wages,’ then all the flock were born striped.

 ## Genesis 31:9